sunhs/pth_wrapper/README.md

 ## Install
-Clone the repository to somewhere, navigate into `my_modules` and enter:
+Clone the repository to somewhere, navigate into `pth_wrapper` and enter:

 ```
 pip install -e .